domglusk/My-Personal-Findings/README.md

 # Slow pasting in oh-my-zsh
-Found in here: https://github.com/zsh-users/zsh-autosuggestions/issues/276 Add zstyle ':bracketed-paste-magic' active-widgets '.self-*' to the bottom of your .zshrc or in your .zsh_env that is sourced near the bottom.
+Found in here: https://github.com/zsh-users/zsh-autosuggestions/issues/276 Add zstyle ':bracketed-paste-magic' active-widgets '.self-*' to the bottom of your .zshrc or in your .zshenv that is sourced near the bottom.

 # Save to Subdirectory in Spectacle
 It took me an embarrasing long time to figure this out, I'm convinced it had to be a bug that got fixed after a month or so.